|

 Instructor: Lost Forest Ceramics

-Whether you are new at playing with clay or a seasoned ceramicist, classes in this series are an opportunity to build or learn.
-Classes in this series are intended for those who want additional practice or for those who want to try out pottery for the first time but unsure if you want to commit to a deeper investment.
+Whether you are new at playing with clay or a seasoned ceramicist, classes in this series provide an opportunity to learn.

-The class is intended for those who want additional practice or for those who want to try out the pottery wheel for the first time but unsure if they want to commit to a class.
+The class is intended for those who want additional practice or for those who want to try out the pottery wheel for the first time.

 By the end of class students will have a single glazed piece and will understand ceramic terms like bat, rams head, coning, opening, leather hard, bone dry, bisque and glaze.